michaelkoelle/correctinator/README.md

 1. **Import submissions** - You can import submissions via the home tab.
 You can import a single submission or multiple submissions at the same time.
 After importing they are grouped by exercise sheets.
 2. **Initialize submissions** - After the successful import, the submissions must be initialized.
 The initialization assigns a task structure to an exercise sheet.
 This structure can then be used to do the corrections later.
 Learn more about schema generation [here](#Initialize-submissions).
 3. **Correction** - The score is automatically calculated from the sum of the sub-tasks' scores.
 In addition, comments on the tasks can be written in the respective comment field of the task.
 For general comments there is a separate comment field at the end of each submission.
 The status of the correction will be set to "Done" as you click on the "Next" button.
-4. **Mark corrections and take notes** - It is possible to mark submissions and add a note.
-Marked deliveries must be explicitly reset in order to complete them.
+4. **Mark corrections and take notes** - It is possible to mark corrections and add a note.
+This is useful if you need to wait for approval or an answer of another tutor.
+Marked corrections must be explicitly reset in order to complete them.
-5. **Export to zip** - Once all the submissions have reached the "Done" status, you will be asked if the submissions should be exported and compressed as a .zip file.
+5. **Export to zip** - Once all the corrections have reached the "Done" status, you will be asked if the corrections should be exported and compressed as a .zip file.
 In the Export Dialog you can set the output path and adjust [conditional comments](#conditional-comments).
+Alternatively you can export the corrections in the home tab.

 ## Initialize submissions